kulveenkaur25/Research-task-7/README.md

 ## Analysis and Reflection

-[*This is the section where you should add your personal thoughts.
-For example:*]

 The AI model was highly successful in generating a video that matched the prompt's specifications.
 The setting in front of the JMA Wireless Dome is accurate, the subjects are believable, and the lip-sync for the dialogue is impressively precise.
 One notable success was the model's ability to create a natural-looking "handheld" camera feel.
-A potential limitation I observed was... [
-*add another sentence or two with your own analysis of the tool or the result*].
 Overall, this experiment demonstrates the remarkable speed and accuracy of current text-to-video AI technology.